 Flat head in babies is more prevalent in newborns than it is in older children.
 Babies that are born prematurely tend to face an increased risk because their skulls are softer.

 There are various steps you can take to reduce / prevent the chance of your baby getting flat head syndrome.
 Most notably by reducing the firmness of the head support, a baby bean bag is perfect for this because baby beanbag micro beans provide the best support for your baby by moulding to your baby’s head without causing the kind of pressure that other surfaces cause.

 Browse our collection of quality baby bean bags, find the perfect solution for reducing / preventing flat head in babies.

-We provide Free delivery Australia wide within 5 to 7 days and options for next day express delivery.
+We provide $10 shipping Australia wide within 5 to 7 days and options for next day express delivery.
 (Delivery outside Australia is subject to our international fees.)

 For your convenience all Beanbag bases are water repellent and the PVC bases can be cleaned with a damp cloth, whilst both seat covers are hand and machine washable.
 New Born harness seat covers are all waterproof backed to protect the base from life’s little accidents.